-This layout has probably become the second most popular fixed-bed layout after the island bed.
+This is probably the second most popular fixed-bed layout, with only the island bed surpassing it.

-The single beds are usually (but not always) high, to allow enough room for a garage underneath.
-They can often be joined to form a sort-of double, usually by pulling out a central platform and inserting an infill cushion.
-Overall, fixed single beds take up less room than an island bed, which is why they are much more common than island beds in van conversions.
+You’ll usually (but not always) find the single beds are high, allowing enough room for a garage underneath.
+These can typically be joined to create a sort-of double, normally by pulling out a central platform and adding an infill cushion.
+Fixed single beds take up less room than an island bed, which is why they are more common than island beds in van conversions.

-The beds themselves are just as large and comfortable, however, and often come with more storage possibilities underneath, such as wardrobes with hanging rails that slide out.
+The beds are just as large and comfortable though, and often have storage possibilities underneath, such as wardrobes with sliding out hanging rails.